 What are you doing this weekend?
 Can you spare a few minutes of bird watching to help scientists understand our wild birds better?
 Be a citizen scientist and contribute data about the winter bird populations in your region of the United States.
+Having the right equipment may make this a lot easier.
+It’d be as simple as checking out sites like outdoorempire.com and seeing what binoculars will be best for the job.
+As there are quite a few to choose from, taking your time to make this decision can make all the difference.
 Scientists use the information to learn how birds are adapting to environmental changes, and to answer puzzling questions about why bird populations fluctuate in areas from year to year.

 Here’s all you need to do.
 Simply make a note (and number) of the birds you see this weekend between February 12th and 15th.
 Enter your results online on the form at the Great Backyard Bird Count website.
 You have until March 1st to enter your results.